 In western modern medicine, as well as western herbal medicine, two types of arthritis are often differentiated.
 Osteoarthritis is marked by symptoms of inflammation, pain and bony changes to the tissue.
 In many cases, there are also painful calcifications and bone spurs as well.
 Rheumatoid arthritis is an autoimmune condition that usually involves a great deal of inflammation and, if it is severe, can be very disfiguring.
 Circulation and inflammation are the main issues to address for both conditions to alleviate pain and stiffness.
 For Rheumatoid Arthritis, an herbalist would also want to look at using additional herbs to enhance digestion and elimination, and to modulate the immune system.

 Bioactive Compounds present in Dit Da Jow

-Let's take a look at what science reveals about the ingredients in Dit Da Jow to see if it will address the central issues present in arthritic conditions: inflammation and circulation.
+Let's take a look at what science reveals about the ingredients in Dit Da Jow for Arthritis to see if it will address the central issues present in arthritic conditions: inflammation and circulation.